The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Methods

 In MDFT, the working functional is defined as the difference between the grand potential functional and the grand potential of the homogeneous, unperturbed, fluid.
 It is usually decomposed as follows

 The ideal term, $F_\text{id}$, corresponds to the free energy of the ideal gas, \textit{i.e.} without interactions between fluid particles, and will be discussed in more detail in Section~\ref{subsec:alf}.
 The excess term $F_\text{exc}$ account for these interactions, while the last integral arises from the interactions between the fluid particles and the external field, $V_\text{ext}$, describing the presence of the solute.
 The most challenging term is the excess functional, for which no practical exact expression exists.
-Thus, approximations are required and many have been proposed to describe hard-bodies\cite{rosenfeld_free-energy_1989, kierlik_density-functional_1991, roth_fundamental_2002, hansen-goos_density_2006}, charged systems\cite{roth_shells_2016, cats_capacitance_2022} or molecular liquids\cite{jeanmairet_molecular_2013_2, levesque_scalar_2012, zhao_molecular_2011, zhao_site-site_2013, borgis_simple_2020, borgis_accurate_2021}.
+Thus, approximations are required and many have been proposed to describe hard-bodies\citen{rosenfeld_free-energy_1989, kierlik_density-functional_1991, roth_fundamental_2002, hansen-goos_density_2006}, charged systems\citen{roth_shells_2016, cats_capacitance_2022} or molecular liquids\citen{jeanmairet_molecular_2013_2, levesque_scalar_2012, zhao_molecular_2011, zhao_site-site_2013, borgis_simple_2020, borgis_accurate_2021}.
 The present work does not focus on evaluating the accuracy of MDFT predictions.
 Instead, its primary objective is to introduce the angular localization function (ALF) as a tool to analyze the orientational order of the solvent.
-The excess term is approximated here by the HNC functional, which has been previously described\cite{ding_efficient_2017}.
-But the ideas introduced in the following can be applied with any free energy functional of the solvent position and orientation.
+The excess term is approximated here by the HNC functional, which has been previously described\citen{ding_efficient_2017}.
+But the ideas introduced in the following can be applied with any free energy functional of the solvent position and orientation. \gj{Since using a different approximation for the excess functional will lead to different predictions of the equilibrium density, this will naturally affect ALF in turn.
+In fact, ALF predictions from reference simulations could be used, alongside other quantities such as radial distribution functions or solvation free energies, to guide the construction of the excess functional.}